 Freestanding air bathtubs offer a gentler alternative to the deep massage of the whirlpool jets.
 Instead of water jets, the air bathtub shoots many concentrated streams of air, producing thousands of little air bubbles.
 This provides a gentle soft tissue massage than whirlpool jets.
 Many people prefer this effervescent feeling over the heavier whirlpool water jets.
 Though the air jets produce a gentler sensation than the whirlpool tub, the sensation is still very relaxing.

 Maintenance is also a factor worth considering when in the market for high-end bathtubs.
 Though neither type is very difficult to maintain, the whirlpool tub requires a bit of extra effort.
 To clean a whirlpool tub, you pour the cleaning solution into the tub (which can be either store-bought or homemade), then run the jets for a few minutes.
 After that, just drain the tub.

 You shouldn't run a freestanding whirlpool tub unless it's filled with water.
 However, you can and should run an air jet bathtub while empty from time to time.
 Air tubs are self-drying and therefore self-cleaning, so an occasional dry run of the air jets is all you need to keep them clean.

-People often associate whirlpool tubs with high end tubs, but air bathtubs also offer a luxurious experience.
+People often associate whirlpool tubs with high-end tubs, but air bathtubs also offer a luxurious experience.
 A person who prefers a gentler massage might be disappointed and uncomfortable with the heavier whirlpool jets, while someone seeking a deeper massage might be dissatisfied with the softer air jets.
-It's important to know your own needs, since there is no right or wrong choice.
+It's important to know your own needs since there is no right or wrong choice.
 It all comes down to your own preferences.
-Which ever tub you choose, they both add a rejuvenated massage experience to an otherwise normal bath.
+Whichever tub you choose, they both add a rejuvenating massage experience to an otherwise normal bath.